 To take advantage of this provision, call enTouch right away.
 They will give you a “return authorization,” along with some shipping instructions.
 Sadly, you will have to shoulder any expense incurred by returning the defective phone to enTouch.

 When returning a defective phone, make sure that the unit itself, plus all the accessories, materials, and inserts that originally came with it, are placed in their original box.
 All of these have to be done within 30 days of receiving the defective unit.
 If you return after the 30-day window, you will have to pay a $25 fee before enTouch ships out a replacement.

-Is there any Fees for Replacement enTouch Wireless Phone?
+Are there any fees for Replacement enTouch Wireless Phones?

 Although Lifeline is a government benefit program, enTouch wireless phones do come with fees just like other phones.
-If you are a California resident, the processing of the paperwork alone and your first phone activation will set you back by $39 as of the time of writing.
+If you are a California resident, just the processing of the paperwork and your first phone activation will set you back $39 at the time of this article.
 However, for upgrades and replacement phones, no such fee is charged regardless of your location.

 The replacement itself, though, does come with a fee.
 The charge can be anywhere between $25.00 and $75.00, and this is mainly dependent on the device that was lost or stolen.
 You need to pay the replacement fee before enTouch can send a replacement over.
 Payments can be made via credit card (pre-payment) or money order.